Sedation and pain relief

 Entonox is sometimes referred to as ‘laughing gas’ or ‘gas and air’.

-Entonox is self-administered via a mouthpiece; therefore, you are in full control of your own pain relief requirements and will remain entirely awake during the procedure so many people find this is a more convenient approach.
-After stopping inhalation, the gas and its effects wears off quickly.
-Due to this there are no restrictions for driving after discharge from the unit and you will not need anyone to look after you at home.
+Entonox is self-administered via a mouthpiece; therefore, you are in full control of your own pain relief.
+You will remain entirely awake during the procedure so many people find this is a more convenient approach.
+The gas and its effects wear off quickly.

 When the endoscopist is ready to start your procedure, the nurse will instruct you to take six to eight breaths of Entonox before your procedure starts.
 This will give the Entonox time to take full effect and for you to feel comfortable using the gas.
 You will then breathe the Entonox throughout your procedure whenever you feel uncomfortable.

 There are no serious risks and very few side effects from inhaling Entonox gas.
 Occasionally you may feel some light headedness, some tingling in the fingers and face and a little sickness or dizziness.
 This usually happens if you are breathing the gas in and out too quickly.
-If this does occur, the nurse will tell you to slow down your breathing and the side effects will stop.
+The nurse will tell you to slow down your breathing and the side effects will stop.

 Throat spray